Gscienty/Demeter.IdentityComponent/README.md

 # Demeter.IdentityComponent
-asp.net core 2.0 Identity Component based on MongoDB
+asp.net core 2.0 Identity Component based on MongoDB, which allows you to build ASP.NET Core 2.0 web applications, including membership, login, role, and user data.
+With this library, your user's data stored on MongoDB.